 450 4.7.1 Client host rejected: cannot find your reverse hostname

-Our inbound servers require reverse hostname for the sender server to be present in order to accept the email.
+Our inbound servers require reverse hostname for sender server IP to be present in order to accept the email.
 Please ensure that the valid PTR records are added for all outbound server IP's.
 Post adding the required rDNS records our inbound servers will accept mails from the remote mail hosting server.

 This error comes from our incoming mail server if user is receiving excessive amounts of mails.

 This occurs when the recipient address is invalid. i.e., not in form of user@domainname OR if the Recipient address is blocked on server.